IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

   )
 }
 ````
-2. Use it in some screens by importing and including the component on your views.
+2. Use it in some screens by importing the component and including it in your views in the same way that you use button or text components.
-3. Try from different platforms by running some simulator or scanning the QR code with your mobile.
-Note: Your mobile has to be in the same network as the development server.
+3. Try from different platforms by running some simulator or visiting the website from your mobile.
+Note: Your mobile must be on the same network as the development server, and the server should be accessible using your private IP (not using localhost).
+You can run this application on your mobile phone using the Expo application.
+All you have to do is connect your mobile phone to the computer where the project has been deployed and press `a`.
 4. Check the new version of the project, it should works like this:
 https://snack.expo.dev/@afdez/lab4-4-firstcomponent
-5. (optional) Publish your project using the publish option at the left
-6. You can commit and push your changes and optionally include a tag
+5. You can commit and push your changes and optionally include a tag

 # 5. Packaging modes and debugging
+0. Start a debugging session on the web server version and create a new debugging profile: Run -> Add Configuration -> Web App (Chrome) or Web App (Edge) or any other browser you have installed on your computer.
+Pay attention to the port where the solution is deployed, as this will be the port you need to change in the generated configuration profile.
+The next time you run this debugging profile, all you need to do is click the play button on top of the screen selecting Run and Debug section.
-1. Start a debugging session on the web server version (Open inspector in the browser) and include a breakpoint at `RestaurantDetailScreen.js`at line `const { id } = route.params`.
+1. Include a breakpoint at `RestaurantDetailScreen.js`at line `const { id } = route.params`.
 Use the menus to inspect the values of variables and step over to next lines.
 2. Do the same with the mobile version of the app.
-Open developer menu and activate _Debug remote JS_ option.
+Open developer menu (shake your phone) and activate _Open JS_debugger_ option.
 It will open a new tab on your browser.
 Open Inspect tools and look for a debuggerworker in the sources tab->pages
-3. Change to production mode by using the switch at the left side of the development console on http://localhost:19002/.
-It is possible you have to stop (ctrl-c on the terminal) and start the server again `npm start` when you change from development to production mode and viceversa.
+3. Change to production mode by running following command: `npx expo start --no-dev`

 # Extra: Styling
 1. You can include to `App.js` some icons for the bottom tab options and remove default header (stack navigator shows its own header)